harvesthill/reddit-wiki-archive/steroids/bloodwork/list.md

 #### LabsMD

-* [Hormone Panel for Females](http://labsmd.com/tests.php?view=category_result&amp;show=2234&amp;category=14&amp;search=#2234) will provide the actual number for testosterone rather than "&gt; 1500".
+* [Hormone Panel for Females](http://labsmd.com/tests.php?view=category_result&show=2234&category=14&search=#2234) will provide the actual number for testosterone rather than "> 1500".
 The assay used for testing estradiol will not give a false reading when using tren.

 #### Walgreens

 * [Cholesterol tests](http://www.walgreens.com/topic/pharmacy/scheduler/cholesterol-screening-and-counseling_9.jsp) are available at most locations.

-### Bloodwork for residents of NY, NJ, MA, MD, &amp; RI
+### Bloodwork for residents of NY, NJ, MA, MD, & RI

 #### Private MD Labs, Labs MD: